Roave/SecurityAdvisories/README.md

 This package is therefore only suited for installation in the root of your deployable project.

+## How to Deal with an "Insecure" Package

+If roave/security-advisories conflicts with some package, there's no way you could override this, not even temporarily.
+So if you cannot update the "insecure" package at the moment, you need to remove roave/security-advisories from your `composer.json`.

 ## Sources

 This package extracts information about existing security issues in various composer projects from